iomete/iom-docs/docs/spark-sql/queries/limit-clause.md

 ---
 title: LIMIT Clause
-description: limit clause is to ensure that the results are deterministic
+description: To perform sampling queries in the IOMETE Lakehouse Platform using Spark SQL, you can leverage the "TABLESAMPLE" clause.
 last_update:
   date: 10/04/2022
   author: Vugar Dadalov
 ---

 ### Description

 The `LIMIT` clause is used to constrain the number of rows returned by the <a href="./select">SELECT</a> statement.
 In general, this clause is used in conjunction with <a href="./order-by-clause">ORDER BY</a> to ensure that the results are deterministic.
 [block:api-header]

 ### Syntax